 - Wi-Fi and radio infrastructure

 The South Terminal Complex opened to the public in October 2022 and received the Airport Business 2023 Project of the Year in the Terminal category.

-Previous special system design projects include work performed at George Bush International Airport, Louis Armstrong New Orleans International Airport, Los Angeles International Airport and San Diego International Airport.
-Other projects performed for GOAA include an MCO airfield lighting assessment.
+Previous special system design projects include work performed at George Bush Intercontinental Airport, Louis Armstrong New Orleans International Airport, and Los Angeles International Airport.